dorontal/consciousness/README.md

 # consciousness/README.md

+## Introduction

 This file contains thoughts toward a theory of consciousness.

-For a start, all thoughts, ideas, arguments are in this file.
+By 'consciousness' here we mean 'the subjective character of experience', or 'qualia', or 'what is it like to ...', or 'awareness'.
+Hopefully, this is a sufficient preliminary description of what we're trying to "explain" here.

-#### Caveat
+#### Caveats

+1) It's likely that under some basic definition such as the above, most if not all humans would know what the word 'consciousness' refers to.
+We can refer to it.
+Perhaps we cannot explain it any further than that.

-All of the ideas here are completely ad-hoc and arbitrary.
-This is just a game, at first, to see if a coherent theory can be concocted from a few ad-hoc assumptions, a theory that nonetheless resists some of the common problems with other theories of consciousness out there.
+2) All of the ideas here are completely ad-hoc, arbitrary.
+This is just a game, to see first if a coherent theory can be concocted from a few ad-hoc assumptions, a theory that can resist some of the common problems with theories of consciousness.

 ## Theory of consciousness

 Start with the following axioms:

-1. Every "thing" in the universe is "connected" to every other "thing"

-2. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is "flux", or "change")
+1. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is "flux", or "change", itself)

+2. Every "thing" in the universe is "connected" to every other "thing", causally, in this sense: for something to be born it has to be born out of something else, nothing comes into being on its own, everything is interconnected causally in the sense that everything is born because something else is born - if this then that

 Now draw a "circle" around any collection of "things".
 For example, take one collection of things to be the skin of some specific human as